powerdistribution/powerdistribution.github.io/calculators/voltage-drop-2/index.md

 ---
 layout: default
-title:  Voltage Drop (or Rise) along a Line Section
+title:  Voltage Drop (or Rise) along a Double-Circuit Line
 ---

 This app models the voltage drop or rise from unbalanced or balanced